 - Have a cumulative grade point average of 2.0 or above

-- Not be on probation or suspension from Wake Forest
+- Be in good judicial standing and not be on suspension from Wake Forest

 - Obtain approval of the program from the Center for Global Programs and Studies before applying to any affiliate program (consult a study abroad advisor for the program approval process)

 - Fulfill all required steps of the study abroad process as outlined by the Center for Global Programs and Studies

 - Attend a mandatory pre-departure orientation